philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

 ## Feeling heard - value for employees (chap 10)

-* "Services dominate advanced economies -- they contribute almost 80 percent of US GDP -- and both their cost and their value to customers are greatly influenced by the engagement of employees."
 * "Increased compensation lowers the firm's margins.
 There is no value creation, only redistribution.
 By contrast, more attractive working conditions *create more value* by reducing WTS, the lowest compensation that a person is willing to accept for the work."